YouPers/yp-ewl-webclient/README.md

 tests, compiles and builds the distribution version of the whole project, is used by CI is executing "grunt jshint", "grunt test", and "grunt build"

+    grunt server
+does all needed css compilation and starts a development server and opens default browser. all REST calls go to localhost:8000, so start your local backend before using this task.
+Watches all files, recompiles and reloads browser when changes occur

     grunt mock
-does all needed css compilation and starts a development server and opens default browser.
+**Not supported anymore, may or may not work!!!** does all needed css compilation and starts a development server and opens default browser.
 All REST call go to the angular BackendMock implementation, no local backend needed.

-    grunt server
-does all needed css compilation and starts a development server and opens default browser. all REST calls go to localhost:8000, so start you local backend before using this task Watches all files and recompiles and reloads when changes occur

     grunt server:dist
 builds the distribution version of the project, starts a local server and opens a browser to